distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 *   Supporting leveraged positions (boosts capital efficiency, making small gains more attractive).
 *   Employing yield-bearing collateral assets (reduces trader opportunity costs, as proposed by Seer: [Capital efficiency](https://seer-2.gitbook.io/seer/seer-solution/capital-efficency) ).
+*   Prohibiting redemption of short & long tokens until the resolution date, rather than at any point over the market's duration as is usally permitted.
 *   Using a non-linear KPI mapping function in KPI Futarchy that magnifies the payout differences at the low end of the KPI range, making small impacts more significant to trader returns.
 However this has the risk of unintentionally distorting futarchy decisions in the direction of lower risk tolerance.

 Asset Futarchy is typically sensitive enough for major, top-level decisions that will clearly move the overall asset price.
 However, it is often *insufficiently* sensitive for more granular decisions whose impact on the total asset value is likely to be small or imperceptible.